 San Antonio Truck Accident Lawyer

-San Antonio sees more truck accidents than most other cities in the U.S. If you were injured in an accident involving a 18-wheeler or commercial truck, we will fight to win you just compensation.
+San Antonio sees more truck accidents than most other cities in the U.S. If you were injured in an accident involving a 18-wheeler or commercial truck, we will fight to win you maximum compensation.

 After a truck accident, things will begin to happen quickly.
 When all you want to do is rest and recover, the trucking companies and insurance companies will want to resolve your case as quickly as possible.
-You will likely receive constant calls from adjusters who want to remind you that your medical bills are piling up (but not help you understand the true cost of your injuries), and who will push you to settle without telling you that settling also means waiving your right to additional compensation.
+You will likely receive constant calls from trucking company insurance adjusters who want to remind you that your medical bills are piling up (but not help you understand the true cost of your injuries), and who will push you to settle without telling you that settling also means waiving your right to additional compensation.
 When you refuse to settle for less than you deserve, they may attempt to look at your social media, follow you on your way to work, and try to find any possible excuse to deny your financial recovery.

 TELL US WHAT HAPPENED

-The Facts on Texas 18-Wheeler Truck Accidents
+The Facts on Texas 18-Wheeler Accidents

 The number of 18-wheeler accidents in the United States has increased each year since 2009.
 More than 100,000 people are injured in truck and bus crashes annually; and, each year, trucking accidents account for thousands of unnecessary deaths.
 According to Department of Transportation statistics, Texas sees more truck accidents than any other state by a significant margin; and, on average, more than one person dies every single day in a Texas commercial truck or 18-wheeler accident.